-The employer is responsibility for:
+The employer is responsible for:

-- Implementing the Respiratory Protection Program in their work area. - Identifying individuals and their jobs or tasks which may require respiratory protection and providing this information to the Respiratory Protection Program Administrator and seeking assistance in evaluation of respiratory hazards. - Purchasing respirators based on the recommendations of the Respiratory Protection Program Administrator and making them available for users. - Enforcing the proper use of respirators. - Ensuring that respirators are properly cleaned, maintained, and stored. - Ensuring that respirator users, under their supervision, receive appropriate training, medical evaluation, and initial and annual fit testing; and, - Identifying changes in jobs or tasks which may require a re-evaluation of respirator use and notifying the Respiratory Protection Program Administrator.
+- Implementing the Respiratory Protection Program in their work area. - Identifying individuals and their jobs or tasks that may require respiratory protection and providing this information to the Respiratory Protection Program Administrator and seeking assistance in the evaluation of respiratory hazards. - Purchasing respirators based on the recommendations of the Respiratory Protection Program Administrator and making them available for users.
+Note: This requirement applies to individuals affiliated with Temple University (e.g., faculty, staff, students, and visiting scholars).
+Vendors/Contractors must follow all elements outlined in 29 CFR §1910.134(i) (e.g., medical evaluation and fit-testing) and supply and wear the required respiratory protection for that area.
+Additionally, the employer must notify the Respiratory Protection Administrator that Vendors/Contractors will be in the area with the required respiratory protection. - Enforcing the proper use of respirators. - Ensuring that respirators are properly cleaned, maintained, and stored. - Ensuring that respirator users, under their supervision, receive appropriate training, medical evaluation, and initial and annual fit testing; and, - Identifying changes in jobs or tasks that may require a re-evaluation of respirator use and notifying the Respiratory Protection Program Administrator.